 Thomas Jefferson and John Adams could scarcely have come from more different worlds, or been more different in temperament.
 Jefferson, the optimist with enough faith in the innate goodness of his fellow man to be democracy’s champion, was an aristocratic Southern slaveowner, while Adams, the overachiever from New England’s rising middling classes, painfully aware he was no aristocrat, was a skeptic about popular rule and a defender of a more elitist view of government.
 They worked closely in the crucible of revolution, crafting the Declaration of Independence and leading, with Franklin, the diplomatic effort that brought France into the fight.
 But ultimately, their profound differences would lead to a fundamental crisis, in their friendship and in the nation writ large, as they became the figureheads of two entirely new forces, the first American political parties.
 It was a bitter breach, lasting through the presidential administrations of both men, and beyond.

 Arguably no relationship in this country’s history carries as much freight as that of John Adams of Massachusetts and Thomas Jefferson of Virginia.
-Gordon Wood has more than done justice to these entwined lives and their meaning; he has written a magnificent new addition to America’s collective story.
+In exploring these entwined lives and their meaning, Gordon Wood has contributed a magnificent new addition to America’s collective story.

 Gordon S. Wood is Alva O. Way University Professor and Professor of History Emeritus at Brown University.
-His works have won numerous awards including the Pulitzer Prize in History and the Bancroft Prize, and he was awarded a National Humanities Medal by President Obama in 2011.
+A prolific author and editor of dozens of books and edited volumes, his works have won numerous awards including the Pulitzer Prize in History and the Bancroft Prize.
+He was awarded a National Humanities Medal by President Barack Obama in 2011.

 Excuse our dust!!!